Animals on Psychedelics: Survival of the Trippiest

-So prevalent is this behavior that researchers now believe, as UCLA psychopharmacologist Ronald Siegel wrote in his 1989 Intoxication: The Universal Drive For Mind Altering Substances: "the pursuit of intoxication with drugs is a primary motivational force in the behavior of organisms."
+So prevalent is this behavior that researchers now believe, as UCLA psychopharmacologist Ronald Siegel wrote in his 1989 book, Intoxication: The Universal Drive for Mind-Altering Substances: "the pursuit of intoxication with drugs is a primary motivational force in the behavior of organisms."

 Siegel thinks the taste for intoxication is acquired and not inborn, though once acquired lookout.
 "Unlike other acquired motives, intoxication functions with the strengths of a primary drive in its ability to steer the behavior of individuals, societies, and species.
 Like sex, hunger, and thirst, the fourth drive, to pursue intoxication, can never be repressed.
 It is biologically inevitable."